TinWho/Gator-Gate-Theme/README.md

 ### How To Install

 Install a code snippets plugin such as Fluent Snippets or use your preferred CSS management method.
-Copy the theme CSS code into a dedicated CSS snippet/file.
+Copy the theme CSS code into a dedicated stylesheet or CSS snippet.
 Enable the snippet to apply the styling to your bbPress forum.

-Using a snippets system allows you to easily enable, disable, and manage the theme without modifying core theme files.
+Using a snippets system allows you to easily enable, disable, update, and manage the theme without modifying core theme files.

 ## License